amatetic/vpc/os-lifecycle.md

 ## Red Hat Enterprise Linux (RHEL)
 {: #rhel}

 The following table describes the end of support date and license model for Red Hat&reg; Enterprise Linux&reg; operating systems.
 This guest OS is a paid operating system.
 For more information, see [Red Hat Enterprise Linux](https://www.redhat.com/en/technologies/linux-platforms/enterprise-linux){: external}.
+For more information on support of the operating systems, see [FAQs about Red Hat and IBM Cloud® infrastructure](/docs/cloud-infrastructure?topic=cloud-infrastructure-faqs-for-red-hat-ibm-cloud).

 | Operating system | End of support | License model |
 |-----------------|----------------|---------------|